Superconductivity-enhanced spin pumping: Role of Andreev resonances

-{\it Conclusion and discussion}.---We have shown that superconductivity can enhance spin pumping due to the formation of the resonant spin-resolved ABSs, which result in highly transmitting spin transport channels.
-For finite thicknesses of the S layer, our setup operates as a Fabry-P\'erot resonator for the spin pumping.
-On the other hand, unfolding $\text{N}_\text{r}|\text{S}|\text{N}|\text{FI}$ effectively maps our setup to an $\text{N}_\text{r}|\text{S}|\text{F}|\text{S}|\text{N}_\text{r}$ structure, where F stands for a normal metal with a ferromagnetic order.
-For finite thicknesses of the S part in the latter structure, an enhanced damping in the magnetization dynamics has been reported in Ref.~\cite{Jeon}.
-Furthermore, hybrid Josephson junctions realizing ABSs with near unity transmission probability for charge transport have been proposed to coherently manipulate quantum-information devices such as Andreev-level qubit \cite{Manfra,Zazunov}.
-From this standpoint, unfolding our setup realizes a magnetically active Josephson junction \cite{Fog} with resonant transport channels, which in turn, can provide a spintronic paradigm for a coherent manipulation of quantum-information devices involving spin-resolved ABSs.
+Furthermore, hybrid Josephson junctions realizing ABSs with near unity transmission probability for charge transport have been proposed to coherently manipulate quantum\textendash information devices such as Andreev\textendash level qubits \cite{Manfra,Zazunov}.
+From this standpoint, unfolding our setup realizes a magnetically active Josephson junction \cite{Fog} with resonant transport channels, which in turn can provide a spintronic paradigm for a coherent manipulation of quantum\textendash information devices involving ABSs. {\it Note added}: Recently, we became aware of an interesting and closely related work by Silaev \cite{Silaev}.